 But you can't (and shouldn't!) clutter your UI with tooltips everywhere.
-It will defeat the purpose of a tooltip.
+It’ll defeat the purpose of a tooltip.

-Combining a checklist with an interactive walkthrough is a combination that works great to onboard new users.
+Complementing a checklist with an interactive walkthrough is a great way to onboard new users.

 First, create a checklist that shows the users the steps they need to take.
 Then simply use a sequence of tooltips to guide users through completing each step.